HARIHARANS24/storytelling-platform-react-springboot/README.md

 API Communication: Axios for HTTP requests

 Features
+User Authentication: Users can register, log in, and manage their accounts using JWT-based authentication.

-Create and manage birthday events: Users can create events with details like date, time, venue, and theme.
+Create and Manage Stories: Users can create, edit, and delete their stories.

+Story Comments: Readers can comment on stories, and authors can respond.

+Story Categories: Categorize stories into different genres or themes like fantasy, adventure, mystery, etc.

-Guest List: Users can add, edit, and remove guests for their birthday events.
+Like and Share Stories: Users can like and share their favorite stories.

-Event Reminders: Get notified about upcoming events.

-Event Invitations: Send invitations to guests via email or other methods (potential integration with email services).

-User Authentication: Login and registration functionality with JWT-based authentication.
+Responsive Design: Optimized for mobile and desktop views.
 Responsive Design: Mobile-friendly UI optimized for all screen sizes.